cgarbin/cgarbin.github.io/_posts/2021-12-01-transformers-in-computer-vision.md

 A key concept of the transformer architecture is the “multi-head self-attention” layer.
 “Multi”  refers to the fact that instead of having one attention layer, transformers have multiple attention layers running in parallel.
 In addition, the layers employ self-attention (Cheng et al., 2016) (Lin et al., 2017).
 With such a construct, transformers can efficiently weigh in the contribution of multiple parts of a sentence simultaneously.
 Each self-attention layer can encode longer range dependencies, capturing the relationship between words that are further apart (compared to RNNs and CNNs).

 The ability to pay attention to multiple parts of the input and the encoding of longer-range dependencies results in better accuracy.
-The figure below (Alammar, 2018b) shows how self-attention allows a model to learn that “it” refers more strongly to "The animal" in the sentence..
+The figure below (Alammar, 2018b) shows how self-attention allows a model to learn that “it” refers more strongly to "The animal" in the sentence.

 ![Transformer attention example](/images/2021-12-01/transformer-attention-example.png)